nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Deleting a person : `delete all`

-Deletes all students from the specified course or tutorial group of course.
+Deletes all students from current address book or the specified tutorial group in the current address book.

-Format: `delete all tg/TUTORIALGROUPID`
+Format: `delete all [tg/TUTORIALGROUPID]`

-* Deletes the students from the specified tutorial group.
+* Deletes all students or the students from the specified tutorial group.
+* `TUTORIALGROUPID` is optional.

 Examples:
+* `delete all` deletes all students from the current address book.
 * `delete all coursetg/G02` deletes all students from tutorial group G02.

 ### Clearing all entries : `clear`